cscarv/cscarv.github.io/_pages/research.md

 - [Predict functional regions in the cerebral cortex](https://research.facebook.com/publications/convolutional-neural-networks-for-mesh-based-parcellation-of-the-cerebral-cortex/)
 - [Predict molecular dynamics](https://www.nature.com/articles/s41467-022-29939-5)

-But sometimes the default geometry of our data… isn’t right for the problem we’d like to solve.
+But sometimes the default geometry of our data isn’t right for the problem we’d like to solve.

-Many real-world graphs have the small-world property.
-Most nodes are close to one another in these graphs, causing graph neural nets to exhibit pathological behavior like over-smoothing and over-squashing that make it difficult to transmit information between distant node pairs.
+Many real-world graphs have the *small-world property*.
+Most nodes are close to one another in these graphs, causing graph neural nets to exhibit pathological behavior like *over-smoothing* and *over-squashing*.
+These phenomena make it difficult to transmit information between distant node pairs.

-Assuming a Euclidean geometry for
+Assuming a Euclidean geometry for *mass spectra* hinders the performance of machine learning methods for biochemical problems such as mass spectral library search and molecular property prediction.